 Each state has different laws regarding when and how an adoption is completed.
-By working with a reputable agency, like A Gift of Hope Adoptions, you will completely understand the adoption process before you sign any paperwork.
-No one will force or manipulate you into making an adoption plan.
+The adoption specialists at A Gift of Hope Adoptions will make sure you completely understand the adoption process before you sign any paperwork.

-If you would prefer to remain completely anonymous, you can choose a closed adoption plan.
-With this plan, you would have no direct contact with the adoptive family or your child.
-In addition, the adoptive parents would have very little, if any, information about you.
+If a birth mother prefers to remain anonymous, she chooses a closed adoption plan.
+With this plan, the two of you would have no direct contact.
 No identifying information is exchanged.

-Although not as popular, closed adoptions are still done today for a variety of reasons.
-If you are in a volatile relationship, it might be best to choose a closed adoption for the safety of everyone.
-Some women prefer to not have contact in order to move on with their lives.
-The choice is entirely up to you.
+Although not as popular, closed adoptions are still done today for various reasons.
+If the birth mother is in a volatile relationship, it might be best to choose a closed adoption for the safety of everyone.
+Some women prefer not to have contact to move on with their lives.

-Usually, in a semi-open adoption, the adoptive couple and the birth family know one another by their first names only, but no other identifying information is exchanged.
+Usually, in a semi-open adoption, the adoptive couple and the birth family only know one another by their first names, but no other identifying information is exchanged.
 It offers some privacy while still leaving room for contact.

-Contact us with any questions about creating an adoption plan.
+Contact us with any questions or to learn more about adoption plans.